 This research has informed the development of multiple preventive interventions at CFR.
 The first such intervention, the Strong African American Families program (SAAF), was tested in a randomized prevention trial with more than 600 families.
 Positive outcomes, specifically delayed onset of alcohol use and unsafe sexual activity, are persisting into the third year after intervention.
 Four additional interventions are currently being tested.

 Brody recalls, “Urie Bronfenbrenner once said, ‘If you want to understand something, try to change it.’
 We test theory just as if we were testing a pill for the FDA; but our pill is our prevention programs for families living in challenging circumstances.”
+Read more about prevention research at CFR.

 With decades of contextual data available – including reports from primary caregivers, adolescents, close friends, supportive adults, and teachers – as well as community level-databases depicting the environments in which families live, CFR was uniquely prepared to capitalize on the latest research related to human genetics.
 In 2003, Dr. Steven Beach began a study group at CFR focused on gene-environment interactions.
 Led by Dr. Beach in collaboration with Dr. Robert Philibert, a geneticist at Iowa University, CFR began to collect genetic samples from participants in longitudinal and intervention studies.
 Adding a genetic component to our models for understanding individuals and families has allowed more sophisticated and sensitive answers to the questions we ask.
 Particularly exciting results have emerged in the context of exploring genetic risk factors and intervention outcomes.

 In 2008, CFR initiated another strand of biological research to explore “allostatic load” – a metric that describes the body’s physical response to chronic stress – among rural African American young adults.
-Our goal is to make a contribution to the understanding of health disparities between African American and Caucasian adults.
+Our goal is to make a contribution to the understanding of health disparities between African American and non-Hispanic White adults.